Hoyasumii/avengers-endgame/README.md

 THANOS (2014): I am– inevitable.

 [Thanos snaps his fingers, but nothing happens except a metallic "clink."
 He sees the Infinity Stones are missing.
-Tony has the stones on his own gauntlet, the gamma radiation coursing thro
+Tony has the stones on his own gauntlet, the gamma radiation coursing throu